 From time to time issues of disclosure of personal information about students arise.
 CDU faculty are required to be aware of and follow the guidelines of the Family Educational Rights and Privacy Act (FERPA).
 FERPA affords students certain rights with respect to their education records.
 (An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
 These rights include:

 - The right to inspect and review the student’s education records within 45 days of the day the University receives a request for access.
-Students should submit to the Registrar, Dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+Students should submit to the Registrar, Academic Leadership, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the University official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

 - The right to request the amendment of the student’s education records that the student believes is inaccurate, misleading, or otherwise in violation of the student’s privacy rights under FERPA.
 Students may ask the University to amend a record that they believe is inaccurate.
 They should write the CDU official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate.
 If the University decides not to amend the record as requested by the student, the University will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.